jgndev/jgndev/README.md

 ## 👨‍🚀 About:

 I love to learn something new, solve problems, and build cool things.
-I'm currently focused on Data Structures and Algorithms, .NET Web API, React + TypeScript, Design.
+I'm currently focused on Data Structures and Algorithms, .NET Web API, React + TypeScript, and Design.

 I'm always adding new skills, techniques, and best practices to my toolkit.
 Please reach out if you would like to connect.